rodrigoelp/little-stories/Unlikely adventures/10-Chapter-10.md

-*"I'm taking two young little stars to Eden"* - answered Virgil.

-"...
-As their guide" - clarified Virgil.
+*"I'm taking two young little stars to Eden"* - answered Virgil - *"...
+As their guide"* - he clarified.